stacklio/stackl/docs/content/basic/installation.md

 title: Installation
 kind: basic
 weight: 3
+date: 2020-02-10 01:00:00 +0100
+publishdate: 2020-02-01 00:00:00 +0000
+expirydate: 2030-01-01 00:00:00 +0000
+draft: false
+tags: []
 ---
 This document helps you get STACKL up and running in different deployment environments.
 You should read this document if you are planning to deploy STACKL.

 ## Docker

 Docker makes it easy to deploy Stackl locally on your own machine.

 In this section we will explain how to use the official STACKL Docker images in combination with docker-compose to easily get STACKL up and running

 STACKL releases are available as images on Docker Hub.